 “I just saw that my leopard gecko’s tail is getting fat, is it becoming obese?”
 For those who are not that familiar with leopard geckos, you might think that it is time to adjust the diet of your leo, but before you do so, you need to read this first!
 Is it normal for your leopard gecko to have a fat tail?
 What about a thin tail?

 Leopard geckos use their tails as fat and energy storage, which means that the thicker their tail is the more energy they have stored.
-An adult leopard gecko with a plumb tail can survive without food for months by using the energy it has stored in its tail.
+An adult leopard gecko with a plumb tail can survive without

 In this article, we are going to discuss why it is important for your leopard gecko to have a fat tail.
 We will also give you some tips on how to fatten that tail!